Fuse8/Serilog.Sinks.SlackMessage/README.md

         .CreateLogger();
 ```

-Remember to register SelfLog before the sink registration.
-Otherwise you will not see errors that occurred in the sink
+It is important to register SelfLog before the sink registration.
+Otherwise you will not see errors occurred in the sink

 For example: